Demvok/LikeBot/README.md

 ### TO DO:

-##### Account health system - stage 1
-- Map chat_id to chat username and include this to channel parser
-- Add chat "opening" before reacting?
-- fix proxy load balancing
+- remove entity caching
+- redo analysis & test
+- simplify agent mixins

 ##### Account health system - stage 2
+- Add chat "opening" before reacting? & add "warming-up" and "cooling" stage for account connect, that should help
 - review proxy assigning - should be assigning depending on load, but every account has to have list of favourites
-- add .xlsx proxy import
-- add "warming-up" and "cooling" stage for account connect, that should help
-- Review telegram API calls (especially in url parser), e.g. extracting post content and saving it. - triple check it to work with accounts in parallel
+- implement long-term caching?

 ##### Account health system - stage 3
 - add special logging of account's action with markers